 Affordable Care Act Challenge in Texas

 Texas vs. US threatens vital patient provisions that ACS CAN fought to include and protect, including those that prohibit pre-existing condition exclusions by insurance companies and prohibit insurers to deny coverage and charge more for certain individuals based on health status.
 These patient protections are not only improving access to meaningful health care for many cancer patients and survivors, but they are also key to achieving the American Cancer Society’s lifesaving mission.
-Therefore, it is important that the court be aware of the real impact its decision could have on a patient’s ability to access health insurance that covers critical cancer prevention, early detection, and treatment services.
+It is important that courts are aware of the real impact their decisions could have on a patient’s ability to access health insurance that covers critical cancer prevention, early detection, and treatment services.

 As the representative of the administration, the U.S. Department of Justice (DOJ) typically defends the law of the land.
-However, in a disturbing development in June, DOJ announced that it will not defend the aforementioned critical patient protections in the health care law and instead will support the plaintiffs in the case arguing to overturn them.
-In response to the DOJ announcement, ACS CAN issued a joint statement with patient advocates who joined us on the amicus brief, urging the administration to reconsider its stance.
-The DOJ announcement makes it even more important for ACS and ACS CAN to underscore the implications that the court’s decision could have on patients.
+However, in a disturbing development, DOJ has not defended the health care law and instead supports the plaintiffs in the case arguing to overturn it.
+The DOJ position makes it even more important for ACS and ACS CAN to underscore the implications the litigation could have on patients.